 Are you or someone you know struggling with addiction?

-However, these symptoms are less common with Wellbutrin than with selective serotonin reuptake inhibitors (SSRIs) like Zoloft and Lexapro.
-If you are thinking of quitting Wellbutrin, talk to your doctor.
-They can create a gradual tapering schedule in which you slowly wean off the medication, which can reduce withdrawal symptoms and help your body adjust to lower doses
+The good news is that these symptoms are less common with Wellbutrin than with other types of antidepressants like Zoloft and Lexapro which are selective serotonin reuptake inhibitors (SSRIs).
+Still, if you’re thinking of quitting Wellbutrin, talk to your doctor.
+They can create a gradual tapering schedule in which you slowly wean off the medication, which can reduce symptoms and help your body adjust to lower doses.

 What is Wellbutrin Withdrawal?